 Depending on the size and success of a detailing business, staff may be needed to keep up with the increasing demand.
 According to PayScale, entry-level automobile detailers earn about $10.21 per hour.
 Detailers who have between one and four years of experience average $10.85 an hour, while mid-year detailers with five to nine years of experience earn about $12.18 per hour.
 Experienced auto detailers with 10 to 19 years of experience earn about $12.95 per hour.

-Hiring employees means additional expenses such as workers comp insurance, paid time off, and contributions to unemployment insurance.
+Hiring employees means additional expenses such as workers comp insurance, paid time off, and unemployment insurance contributions.

 The largest expense for most vehicle detailers is labor, so be sure to monitor the amount of time staff spend on customer’s vehicles.